 International passengers arrive at Paddington from Heathrow and the station needs to impress.
-To sustain this does not require huge scale or expense, but does need well-designed and proportioned spaces to be constructed within budget.
+To achieve this does not require huge scale or expense, but does need well-designed and proportioned spaces that both meet travellers’ needs and complement the ambitions of the area.
 The existing Paddington station is a central London railway terminus and London Underground station complex served by four underground lines – the Bakerloo, Hammersmith & City, District and Circle lines.
-Departrures Road is to the south, while the northern perimeter is bounded by the Grand Union Canal.
+Departures Road and Eastbourne Terrace are to the south west, while the northern perimeter is bounded by the Grand Union Canal.

-Isambard Kingdom Brunel – a legendary figure in the growth of British railways – was 29 years old when given the contract to build the First Great Western line from Bristol to Paddington.
-Bristol commerce were concerned that Liverpool would become the major port for America since a railway was being built from Liverpool to London.
+Isambard Kingdom Brunel, a legendary figure in the growth of British railways, was 29 years old when given the contract to build the Great Western line from Bristol to Paddington.
+Industrialists in Bristol were concerned that Liverpool would become the major port for America since a railway was already being built from Liverpool to London.
 The current mainline station opened in 1854.
 The site was first served by Underground trains in 1863, and was the original western terminus of the Metropolitan Railway, the world’s first underground railway.
 An average of 26,500 passengers used the line every day.

-The existing station is Grade 1 listed, which means Crossrail cannot interfere with any part of the listed structure without prior permission from English Heritage.
-The application process required to realise permissions is lengthy and can take a number of months to be granted, hence advance detailed planning is necessary to avoid delays to the programme.
+The existing station is grade one listed, which means Crossrail cannot interfere with any part of the listed structure without prior permission from Historic England.
+The application process required to obtain permissions is lengthy and can take a number of months.
+The Crossrail station is intimately linked with the existing station, so advance detailed planning is necessary to avoid delays to the programme.

-Sign up to our Paddington Station mailing list to receive station newsletters and notifications about Crossrail works taking place in the area by completing our Station News form.
+Sign up to our Paddington Station mailing list to receive project newsletters and notifications about Crossrail works taking place in the area by completing our Contact Us form.
 You can also sign up by calling our Helpdesk.

 Gallery - architects impression images of Paddington Station